llljinjinjin/ST_SHAP_code/README.md

 ```

 ### Obtain the raw dataset
-Download the raw dataset from the [resources](##Resources) above, and save them to the same folder.
+Download the raw dataset from the [resources](#Resources) above, and save them to the `data_input` folder.
 Please download the SEED/DREAMER data in mat file format.

 ### Pre-process the raw dataset
 To pre-trained SEED, run: